clarkwalcott/Zephyr-Group9/sprint1DesignDocument.md

 1. index.html - This will house our forms for user input, and will produce the alerts to the users
 	- This file is connected to all 3 use cases
-2. blah.php or .xml - This file will connect the zephyr code to our server, in short, the backend
+2. info.php - This file will connect the zephyr code to our server, in short, the backend
 	- This file is mostly associated with the parent, for they are the admins dealing with the data